Ralph Wiggum is the viral agentic coding loop.Simplified for real-world teams.

 |---|---|---|

-| /speckit.constitution | Keep | Essential project principles |
+| /speckit.constitution | Keep ✓ | Essential project principles |

-| /speckit.specify | Keep (enhanced) | Specs with Completion Signals |
+| /speckit.specify | Keep ✓ (enhanced) | Specs with clear acceptance criteria |

-| /speckit.plan | Skip | AI agents plan dynamically |
+| /speckit.plan | Optional | AI agents can plan dynamically |

-| /speckit.tasks | Skip | AI agents break down work automatically |
+| /speckit.tasks | Optional | AI agents break down work automatically |

 | /speckit.implement | Replace with Ralph loop | Iterative until acceptance criteria pass |